jmrphy/other-life-nano/src/content/blog/spinoza.md

 <hr>

-<h2 id="puzzle">I. The Puzzle of Spinoza: The Manual Laborer Who Wrote Two Failed Books</h2>
+<h2 id="puzzle">I. The Puzzle of Spinoza: The Manual Laborer Who Only Wrote Two Failed Books</h2>
 <p>During his lifetime (1632-1677), Baruch Spinoza published only two works.
 The first, the <em>Principles of Cartesian Philosophy</em> (1663), was an exposition of another philosopher's system, albeit with a critical appendix containing his own burgeoning ideas (the <em>Metaphysical Thoughts</em>).
 While useful for establishing his competence, it was ultimately a minor work.
 His second book, the <em>Tractatus Theologico-Politicus</em> (TTP), released anonymously in 1670, was just about universally panned.
 It was condemned by religious authorities of all stripes—Catholic, Protestant, and Jewish—and savaged by reviewers across Europe.

 He held no university post, enjoyed no consistent patronage, and belonged to no powerful institution after his excommunication from the Amsterdam Sephardic community in 1656.
 He supported himself primarily through the manual trade of grinding and polishing optical lenses—a skilled craft, certainly, but far removed from the courts, salons, and academies where philosophical reputations were often forged.
 He deliberately refused several opportunities for financial security and public position, including a prestigious professorship (discussed in <a href="#money-heidelberg">Section VI.C</a>).